The importance of and breastfeeding

 Q: I am in my second month of pregnancy and I am a vegetarian.
 The follow-up pregnancy doctor gave me quite a few vitamin supplements to strengthen the body and for the fetus.
 It is important for me to know if there are solutions from plants?
 Should I be in Omega 3?
 Should not I worry about eating fish?

-A: Vegetarian women and women who want to avoid fish-based products can use a product based on seaweed rather than fish, which contains DHA at excellent levels, devoid of any side-effect of fish (important in the first trimester characterized by many nausea and sensitivity to flavors and odors) and mercury-free and other toxic metals.
+A: Vegetarian women and women who want to avoid fish-based products can use a product based on seaweed rather than fish, which contains DHA at excellent levels, devoid of any side-effect of fish (important in the first trimester characterized by many and sensitivity to flavors and odors) and mercury-free and other toxic metals.

 Q: I am in the first trimester of pregnancy and have severe nausea and vomiting.
 Does not taking omega-3 dietary supplements lose its value and effectiveness?